 - 8 Other attractions in Shah Alam

-Suitable for families and friends to enjoy together.
+The games and activities are suitable for families and friends to enjoy together.
 Not a bad place for a first date, too!

-Ticket price for i City Shah Alam
+Ticket Price For i City Shah Alam

 Pricing conditions at i City Shah Alam

 If you do want to try the rides and attractions, here are some things to note:

 Infants and toddlers go in for free.
 These are children below 90cm in height and also less than 3 years old.

 They do consider adults to be 11 years old up to 60 years old.
 While senior citizens (above 60 years old) pay the same as older children (above 90 cm and below 11 years old).

 There are some more rules on their official ticket website here.

 You might want to contact them if your group needs special attention (e.g. wheelchair user, pregnant woman, etc).